What is IgG4?

 Prognosis of IgG4-related disease is variable.
 It may spontaneously resolve or persist, with remitting and relapsing symptoms.

-Major causes for morbidity and mortality are major organ involvement such as:
+Major causes for morbidity and mortality are significant organ involvement such as:

 - Biliary obstruction